On the Kirchhoff equation with prescribed mass and general nonlinearities

 As far as we know, for the study of normalized solution, the first work for equation \eqref{1.1} with $g(u)=|u|^{p-2}u$ is due to Ye.
 And it has been studied very well in a sequence of his work \cite{Ye2015,Ye2015a,Ye2016}.
 The following minimization problem is considered:

 Ye proved the existence and non-existence of minimizer by a scaling technique and applying the concentration-compactness principle, provided $p<2+\frac{8}{N}$.
-If $2+\frac{8}{N}< p<2^*$, the mountain pass solution is studied.
+When $2+\frac{8}{N}< p<2^*$, he can get a mountain pass type solution.
 If $p=2+\frac{8}{N}$, the asymptotic behavior of critical points of $I[u]$ on $S_c$ is also studied as $c\uparrow \bar{c}$.
 By scaling technique and energy estimate, Zeng and Zhang \cite{Zeng2017} improved the results of \cite{Ye2015}.
-Precisely, they obtained the existence and uniqueness of minimizers of (\ref{eq1.2}) with $0<p<2+\frac{8}{N}$, and the existence and uniqueness of the mountain pass type critical points on the $L^2$ normalized manifold for $2+\frac{8}{N}<p<2^*$ or $p=2+\frac{8}{N}$ and $c>\bar{c}$.
+Precisely, they obtained the existence and uniqueness of minimizers of (\ref{eq1.2}) with $2<p<2+\frac{8}{N}$, and the existence and uniqueness of the mountain pass type critical points on the $L^2$ normalized manifold for $2+\frac{8}{N}<p<2^*$ or $p=2+\frac{8}{N}$ and $c>\bar{c}$ for some critical mass $\bar{c}>0$.

 Using minimax procedure, Luo and Wang \cite{Luo2017} obtained the multiplicity of critical points of $I(u)$ on the $L^2$ normalized manifold for $2+\frac{8}{N}<p<2^*$ and any $c>0$.
 Recently, He, Lv, the third author and the fourth author \cite{HeLvZhangZhong2021} consider the general nonlinearity $g$ of mass super critical case, they study the existence of ground state normalized solutions for any given $c>0$ via Pohozaev manifold constraint method and also study the asymptotic behavior of these solutions as $c\rightarrow 0^+$ as well as $c\rightarrow+\infty$, via a sequence of blow up arguments.
 If $g$ has Sobolev critical exponent term, the existence of critical points of $I(u)$ constrained on the $L^2$-sphere was obtained in \cite{Li2021,Zhang2021}.
 Other results about existence of normalized solutions for equation \eqref{1.1} with potential function, can be seen in \cite{Guo2018,Li2019,Meng2022,Zhu2021}.
 We emphasize that results in \cite{Ye2015,Ye2015a,Ye2016,Zeng2017,Luo2017,HeLvZhangZhong2021,Li2021,Zhang2021,Guo2018,Li2019,Meng2022,Zhu2021} are only considered in dimension $N\leq 3$, and can not be generalized to high dimension case.